Atomistica/atomistica/POTENTIALS.md

 ----------------------------

 Atomistica can carry out non-orthogonal tight-binding calculations with charge self-consistency.
-Parameter sets can be found for example at [dftb.org](http://dftb.org).
-For more details, see the following publications
+Parameter sets are not distributed with Atomistica but can be found for example at [dftb.org](http://dftb.org).
+For more details, see the following publications:

 *   Marcus Elstner, Dirk Porezag, G. Jungnickel, J. Elsner, M. Haugk, Thomas Frauenheim, Sándor Suhai, Gotthard Seifert
-    “Self-Consistent-Charge Density-Functional Tight-Binding Method for Simulations of Complex Materials Properties.”
+    “Self-consistent-charge density-functional tight-binding method for simulations of complex materials properties.”
     Phys.
 Rev. B 58, 7260 (1998) - http://dx.doi.org/10.1103/PhysRevB.58.7260

 Empirical bond-order potentials